Computation of hyperspherical Bessel functions: WKB approximation

-where the sign function is such that we always have $Z\geq0$.
+where the sign function is such that we always have $Z>S\geq0$.
 Defining $w\equiv \alpha \sinK\chi$, the definite integrals can be written in terms of elementary real functions\footnote{Similar formulae were given in~\cite{Kosowsky:1998nc}, but we disagree with 3 of the 4 formulae.
-The first one is identical to ours, while we believe there must be some typo in the second one.
-The third one is okay for a while, but it makes a jump at some point and generates a constant error, likely due to a branch cut.
+The first one is identical to ours, while we believe there must be a typo in the second one.
+The third one has a constant offset for some range of $\chi$-values, likely due to a branch cut.
 Finally there is an $\alpha$ missing in front of the logarithm in the fourth formula.}:

 Here we also defined $u\equiv \frac{\sqrt{1-w^2}}{\sqrt{1+\frac{w^2}{\alpha^2}}}$ and $v=\frac{\sqrt{1-\frac{w^2}{\alpha^2}}}{\sqrt{w^2-1}}$.
 For $K=-1$, the formulae are valid for $\chi>0$, while for $K=1$ they are valid for $0<\chi<\frac{\pi}{2}$.
 However, as discussed earlier this is sufficient because we can extend the solution to the whole real axis through equation~\eqref{eq:evenodd} and equation~\eqref{eq:symmetry}.
 When deriving these formulae from the indefinite integral, one must be careful in avoiding branch cuts of the complex functions.